 2. Adobe Acrobat Pro

-• Merge, split, and annotate PDFs.
+- Merge, split, and annotate PDFs with precision

-• Apply Bates numbering for document review.
+- Apply Bates numbering for document review and litigation bundles

-• Redact sensitive information securely.
+- Redact sensitive information securely and compliantly

 3. Case Management Software

-• Organise case files in one place.
+- Organise case files and correspondence in one centralised place

-• Track time entries for billing.
+- Track time entries accurately for billing purposes

 4. E-Signature Platforms (DocuSign, Adobe Sign)